Fire in a hospital Covid-19 ward, Piatra Neamț Romania

 Oxygen is essential to life and generally makes up about 21% of the gases in the air we breathe.
 Many users may not be aware of hazards associated with oxygen-enriched atmospheres.
 However, chemists and process safety specialists recognize its hazardous aspects in relation to its contribution to corrosion and its role in chemical reactions.
 Pure oxygen reacts with common materials such as oil and grease to cause fires, and even explosions, when released at high pressures.
 A leaking valve or hose, and openings at interfaces of masks and tubes, when in a confined space or where air circulation is low, can quickly increase the oxygen concentration to a dangerous level.
 Even a small increase in the oxygen level in the air to 24% can create a fire hazard.
 In an oxygen-enriched environment, materials become easier to ignite and fires will burn hotter and more fiercely than in normal air.
 There is also a potentially heightened risk of using ethanol-based and organic solvents as cleaning agents in oxygen rich atmospheres.
 Ignition can come from gas velocity, friction, adiabatic heat, and contamination, and can be generated by the oxygen devices themselves (through improper handling or design) but also by the external environment.

-Notably, six incidents of fires in Covid ICUs have been reported as attributable to electrical faults and some reports have quoted witnesses as being oerwhelmed very quickly by the rapid spread of the fire.
+Notably, six incidents of fires in Covid ICUs have been reported as attributable to electrical faults and some reports have quoted witnesses as being overwhelmed very quickly by the rapid spread of the fire.
 The ease of ignition and rapid escalation are typical signs that an oxygen-rich atmosphere is involved.

 The rising incidence of fires in Covid-19 hospitals